Aufiero/circRNAprofiler/README.md

 ## Installation

-You can install circRNAprofiler from Bioconductor using:
+You can install the latest release of circRNAprofiler from Bioconductor
+using:

 ``` r
 if (!requireNamespace("BiocManager", quietly = TRUE))